simon202235/zkpool-doc/docs/ZKPool-2.0/technology/moludar-Galactic-Network-overview.md

  *Galactic Contracts*

 1. Task events for actions: submission, proof, and verification.
-2. Users, projects, provers, verifiers and tasks.
+2. Projects, provers, verifiers and tasks.
 3. Provers' rewards: these are updated periodically, for instance, daily.
 4. The default reward calculation is conducted on-chain.
 5. Provers' bonds.